ahmedssabir/Belief-Revision-Score/README.md

 sent =  'Obama speaks to the media in Illinois' context_sentence =  'The president greets the press in Chicago'
 ```

-The two sentences is related but not similar and belief revision score capture the relatedness better than semantic similarity.
+The two sentences are related but not similar and the belief revision score captures the relatedness better than semantic similarity.

 ```
 # SBERT cosine